Newside, Pennsylvania

 Newside is a small hamlet in Lehigh County, Pennsylvania, located four miles west of the town of Neffs, at the corner of Park Avenue and Newside Road.

-Newside is part of the Lehigh Valley metropolitan area.
+It is part of the Lehigh Valley metropolitan area.

-Roadways in the area
+Local roads

 Park Avenue is a major thoroughfare for citizens of the nearby communities, as it connects PA Route 873 with the outlying towns along the Blue Mountain.
-It also serves Bake Oven Knob State Park.
+It also provides a route to the Appalachian Trail at Bake Oven Knob.

 Washington Street parallels Park Avenue and PA Route 309.
 It is a very important local alternate to the latter for accessing the locales to the north.

 Newside Road runs perpendicular from Park Avenue to 309.

-Local attractions
+Attractions

-Heidelberg Heights, the main subdivision of residences in Newside is home to an annual yard sale in September that attracts many people of all ages from miles around.
+Heidelberg Heights, the main residential subdivision in Newside, is home to an annual yard sale in September that attracts people of all ages from miles around.